compycore/venturerealm/README.md

 ![VentureRealm Screenshot](screenshot.jpg)

 VentureRealm is a hyper-realistic digital simulation developed by CompyCore.
-Set out on an epic adventure into a land of magic, unknown, and danger!
+Set out on an epic adventure into a text-based land of magic, unknown, and danger!

-VentureRealm was created during [Jesse Millar's](https://jessemillar.com) college days for a class project that mandated a server backend and a web component frontend.
+VentureRealm was created during [Jesse Millar's](https://jessemillar.com) college days for a class project that mandated a server backend and a web component frontend (yes, the Windows 98-style window in the screenshot above is actually a part of a website).

 ## Setup